 How Can I Have a Safe and Dry Basement in Virginia?The purpose of discussing why and how water is getting into your basement is not just for your education, but to help you know where to go from here!
 If you have experienced any of the above water issues in your home, you need to take the next steps to fix these problems and avoid future damage to your basement.
 Wet basements are not only dirty and unappealing, but they can cause serious health issues and damage the entire structure of your home.
 Fortunately, there are many simple and cost-effective methods to fix a wet and damaged basement.
 The important thing to remember is that the water is your enemy, not the basement.
 No matter how much digging, replacing, or mending you do, the water will keep coming back, trying to enter your home.
 It is vital that you keep water as far away from your home as possible through proper drainage.
 To speak with a waterproofing consultant today about any concern you may have regarding your basement, feel free to contact Reliable Waterproofing & Masonry.
 Our highly trained and experienced professionals are happy to give you the safe and dry basement you've been waiting for!

-Common Problems with Brick, Stone, & Masonry in Richmond, VAIt is hard to escape the problems that affect masonry and concrete.
+Common Problems with Brick, Stone, & Masonry in Richmond, VAIt is hard to escape the masonry problems that affect older homes in Richmond, VA.
 At one time or another, you are likely to encounter these issues.
 Nothing is indestructible, especially when it is constantly exposed to rain, snow, hail, wind, heat, and freezing temperatures.
 Your brick, stone, and masonry will get old and broken down, just like a roof, or any other part of your home or business.
 That is why you need to take care of it as you would any other part of your home or business.
 Some common problems that can affect brick, stone, and masonry are:

 - Crumbling - created through water damage, foundation failure, and/or age.

 - Chipping - caused by age, water damage, foundation failure, and a variety of other problems.